William the Conqueror (2016)

 ‘William the Conqueror’ by David Bates was released in the English Monarchs series in October 2016 (UK) and January 2017 (USA) which keen-eyed readers will recognise is the anniversary of the 950th anniversary of the Battle of Hastings.
 The 1964 biography of William by David Douglas has been allowed to slip out of print at Yale though some copies remain available at vendors and it still available as a at Amazon USA.
 The Douglas biography has been retired from the series after the issue of this new Bates book.

-It is too early to tell if readers can expect old titles to be deleted from the list as they reach an advanced age and to be replaced with modern equivalents by more recent historians.
-Should we expect a new addition to the series for Henry VIII because Professor Scarisbrick’s biography is over fifty years old and, as he admits himself in the preface to the Yale reprint, out of date in at least the assessment of Henry’s foreign policy?
-Only Yale and time will tell.
+In 2016 it was too early to tell if readers might expect old titles to be deleted from the list as they reach an advanced age and to be replaced with modern equivalents by more recent historians.
+Since the Bates biography of William several Methuen titles have been replaced or announced.
 See the page of books by publication date for a list of the age of the titles in the series and the likely candidates to be replaced.
-Note that the James I title has already been deleted.
+Note that the James I title has already been deleted, but not yet replaced.

 In the prologue Professor Bates gives the reasons for the new history of William for the English Monarchs series and offers the comment that much of what was written by Professor Douglas in 1964 is still relevant, and in this new work he seeks, as did Douglas, to bring closer both English and French studies of William.
 He states in the epilogue that the book’s basis “...was always the proposition that, by locating its subject within cultures and context, it was possible to proceed from the individual to an understanding of his or her life and its historical significance.”
 He states throughout the book his desire to avoid historiography which is a barrier to understanding.
 The author’s pen is never sharper than in the final chapter and the summary.
 In these two chapters Professor Bates turns the book into a lectern where he uses piercing analysis to describe the difficulty in throwing light on William’s character and the unique culture of his cross-channel empire.